 Consider other shoes if you:

-need a lot of cushion (in this case, consider the Alphabounce+)
+- need a lot of cushion (in this case, try the Adidas Alphabounce+)

-It may be prudent to order up a half size in this shoe as they were quite snug.
-I would suggest buying them in person until being sure of fit.
-In testing, they were not so tight as to cause issues with my feet, however in a longer run like a marathon, the snug fit could cause hotspots or even blisters.
+The upper and interior of the shoe can feel a little tight on the foot, so it may be prudent to order up a half size in this shoe.
+In testing, they were not so tight as to cause issues with my feet, however, in a long run like a marathon, the snug fit could cause hotspots or even blisters.
 Fit correctly, the shoe is super comfortable.